nishande/noAdsYT/README.md

 Contributions are more than welcome!
 If you'd like to enhance `noAdsYT` or report issues, please [create an issue](#https://github.com/nishande/noAdsYT/) or submit a pull request.

 ---

 _Made with 💙 by Nishan.
-Join the undistracted YouTube journey with noAdsYT today!_
+Join the undistracted YT journey with the enhanced version of noAdsYT today!_